Domain Adaptive Attention Learning for Unsupervised Person Re-Identification: Methodology

 \subsection{Domain-Specific Branch}

-Similar to the DSH branch, the domain-specific (DSP) branch adopts a GAP operation, a $2048\times 256$ FC layer, a BN layer and a ReLU active function sequentially to project $F_x^{sp}$ to a 256-dimensional feature vector $f_x^{sp}$.
-The network parameters of the DSP branch are independent to DSH branch since they are designed to different tasks.
+To make the model easy to learn, the domain-specific attention map is approximated by Eq.~(\ref{eq:attention}).
+Similar to the DSH branch, the domain-specific (DSP) branch adopts a GAP operation to get a 2048-dimensional feature vector $f_x^{sp}$.
+And the network parameters of the DSP branch are independent to DSH branch since they are designed to different tasks.
 To ensure $f_x^{sp}$ domain-specific, $f_x^{sp}$ should be distinguishable to different domains.
-Therefore, a domain classifier is introduced which is composed of a $256\times2$ FC layer and a softmax function, and it is used to predict the probabilities ($p^s(x)$ and $p^t(x)$) of that image $x$ is from the source domain or the target domain, respectively.
+Therefore, a domain classifier is introduced which is composed of a $2048\times2$ FC layer and a softmax function, and it is used to predict the probabilities ($p^s(x)$ and $p^t(x)$) of that image $x$ is from the source domain or the target domain, respectively.
 The domain classifier should predict the domain well, and the domain-specific loss is defined as a cross-entropy loss:

-In addition, to ensure that $f^{sh}_x$ and $f^{sp}_x$ are totally mutual exclusive and independent, $f^{sh}_x$ and $f^{sp}_x$ are encouraged to have soft orthogonality constraints.
-This idea can assist the model to learn more robust DSH features by further eliminating DSP features for person Re-ID.
-The soft orthogonal constraint loss \cite{DSN} is written as follow: